DSharpPlus/DSharpPlus/CONTRIBUTING.md

 We're really happy to accept contributions.
 However we also ask that you follow several rules when doing so.

+> [!NOTE]
+> We do not merge pull requests for undocumented or in-PR Discord features.
+Before we merge support for any Discord feature, we require the relevant docs PR to be merged first.

 # Proper base

 When opening a PR, please make sure your branch targets the latest master branch.
 Also make sure your branch is even with the target branch, to avoid unnecessary surprises.